 The Price is Right - Live: It's a live recreation of the popular TV game show, except you have to pay to see it, it's live, and Bob Barker isn't there.
 Still, they give away prizes and you can only imagine how thick the tension gets when you see Plinko played in person.

-Number of TVs: They have four big projection screen and about six large HD TVs on the wall.
+Number of TVs: They have five big projection screens, about six large HD TVs on the wall and a handful of smaller TVs at the bar.
 The wall-mounts are for the horses and the others are generally for the sports.

 Number of Seats: Around 250.
 All seats in the front are at long desks with individual TVs.